JacoZwarts/jacozwarts.github.io/_posts/2024-07-07-PortSwigger-Command-Injection-Lab2.md

 categories: [PortSwigger]
 ---

-# Lab 1 - OS Command Injection - Simple Case
+# Lab 2 - Blind OS command injection with time delays
 >Lab Objective:
 This lab contains a blind OS command injection vulnerability in the feedback function.
 The application executes a shell command containing the user-supplied details.
 The output from the command is not returned in the response.